Neyyattinkara Sree Krishna Swami Temple: Customs and traditions

 Ashtami Rohini, Vishu, Navarathri, Mandalapooja are observed with great fervour in this temple.
 The main festival of the temple is its Annual Festival, which is during Meenam.
 It commences with the "Kodiyett", where the main priest of the temple will hoist a Sacred flag atop the gopura, signifying the commencement of the festival.
 It ends with an "Aaraatt", which falls on a Rohini star day in the Malayalam month of Meenam, when the deity is taken out of the temple, and is dipped in water, in the nearby Graamam in the Neyyar river.
 In the midst of the festival, jewels of Unnikkannan will be brought from another temple, where they are ceremoniously kept for safekeeping.
 The main pooja of that evening has much significance, where hundreds throng to get a glimpse of Unnikkannan, adoring all the divine jewels.

-During Navarathri, three deities will rest at the temple, on their way to Shri Padmanabhaswamy Temple in Trivandrum.
+During Navarathri, three deities will rest at the temple, on their way to Shri Padmanabhaswamy Temple in Thiruvananthapuram.
 They are Shri Kumaraswami, from Kumarakoil temple; Shri Munnuutti Nanga; and Shri Sarawathi Devi.
-They will stay overnight at the Krishna Temple, and leave for Trivandrum next morning.
+They will stay overnight at the Krishna Temple, and leave for Thiruvananthapuram next morning.
 There will be grand arrangements all along the way and at the temple for welcoming the deities.

 Deities in the temple

-The presiding deity is Sreekrishna, in the form of Balakrishna holding butter in both hands.
+The presiding deity is Krishna in the form of Balakrishna holding butter in both hands.
 West-facing idol is made of panchaloha.
 Legend says, the original idol was made of wood but Lord Krishna was not amused of this, and while that idol was being carried in a boat across the Neyyar, the boat got stuck and would not move.
 In order to keep the time frame intact, another idol was installed at the temple.

-Upadevathas (other deities) in the temple premises include Shri Ganesha, Shri Dharmasastha and Shri Nagaraja.
+Upadevathas or Sub-deities in the temple premises include Ganesha, Dharmasastha and Nagaraja.